 Planning and compliance have been completed on four trail projects.
-One project was completed in 2012.
+Construction began on one project in 2011.

 Rockside Station to Towpath Pedestrian Connector Bridge.
 A pedestrian and bike bridge is proposed to connect Rockside Boarding station to Lock 39 trailhead, which then connects to the Towpath Trail.
 Environmental compliance and design are completed and the Park received funding in 2012 for implementation.